UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W3_Reproducibility_for_Computational_Wellbeing/Exercises_1.md

 Dig out a project instead you haven't touched in at least 6 months.

 Look at the files.
 Can you find everything you'd need to understand and rerun this project — raw data, metadata, code, documentation, results?
 Note anything missing.
-If there's code, try to rerun it.
+**Make sure you copy/save/protect and important files**, then if there's code, try to rerun it.
 Without changing anything first, see if you can get from raw data to a known output or figure.

 Log where it breaks, or where you got stuck just trying to find things in step 1.